 If you prepared just the meatballs ahead of time, make the sauce as directed, add meatballs to the sauce, and cook until meatballs are hot throughout.

-Yes, but without the sauce.
 Meatballs are wonderful to prepare ahead of time and freeze.
 You can portion them into several batches and thaw overnight in the refrigerator for an easy weeknight dinner.

-I have a whole post dedicated to freezing meatballs, so give it a read.
+I have a whole post dedicated to freezing meatballs, so give it a read!

-Portion frozen meatballs into zip-lock freezer bags, get as much air out as you can, label, and place in the freezer.
+Portion the frozen meatballs into zip-lock freezer bags, get as much air out as you can, label, and place in the freezer.

 Thaw meatballs in the refrigerator overnight.
 Prepare the sauce according to the recipe and simmer meatballs in the sauce until reheated.
+Don’t freeze the sauce!

-Swedish Meatballs
+Swedish Meatballs Recipe

 Ingredients